SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Self-supervised Visual Egomotion and Depth Learning

 where $\mathbf{T}_{t}^{s} \mathbf{D}_t$ indicates the process of wrapping the target depth $\mathbf{D}_t$ into the source frame view using the relative pose $\mathbf{T}_{t}^{s}$.
 And $\mathbf{\hat{D}}_s$ is the interpolated source depth map aligning with $\mathbf{T}_{t}^{s} \mathbf{D}_t$.

-Most existing unsupervised ego-motion networks optimize the learned pose and depth between adjacent frames.
-To consider the temporal dependency of poses and depths in consecutive frames, our framework optimizes them in a sequence window, which further encourages the pose scale-recovery to be more smooth in a larger window size.
+Many unsupervised ego-motion networks in existence optimize the learned pose and depth between adjacent frames.
+However, our framework takes into account the temporal dependency of poses and depths in consecutive frames and optimizes them in a sequence window.
+This further encourages the pose scale-recovery to be smoother in a larger window size.
 We set $i$ as the time step of the target frame, $i+1$ as the time step of source frame, and $n$ as the sequence window length.
 In each time step, we combine photometric loss $\mathcal{L}^{i}_\text{pho}$ and 3D geometric consistency loss $\mathcal{L}^{i}_\text{GC}$ to form an optimization loss.
-Combining the total losses of $n$ frames, we form the single direction scale-recovery loss $\mathcal{L}^{i\to i+1,i\in n}$ as below,
+Combining the total losses of $n$ frames, we form the single directional scale-recovery loss $\mathcal{L}^{i\to i+1,i\in n-1}$ as below,

 where $\lambda_3$ and $\lambda_4$ are set as 1 and 0.5.

 We use the calculated coarse depths $(\bar{\mathbf{D}}_t,\bar{\mathbf{D}}_s)$ as the target and source depth in this stage to construct a coarse scale recovery loss $\mathcal{L}_\text{coarse}$,